L2L-OakFrog/10-healthcare-related-website/README.md

 # Feeling sick?
-Visit Meditek, We are here for you..
+Visit MediCare, We are here for you..

-This site is made to ensure your good health `Meditek`
+This site is made to ensure your good health `MediCare`

 ## `Services:`